MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 ./clean && ./mk
 </p></div>

-Also delete the current contents of your `LOGS` directory to avoid confusion with previous models from minilab 2.
+Also, delete the current contents of your `LOGS` directory to avoid confusion with previous models from minilab 2.

 If you worked on the bonus exercises in minilab 2, change both your <code>inlist_project</code> and <code>inlist_pgstar</code> files to make sure that <code>mesh_delta_coeff = 1.0</code>, <code>time_delta_coeff = 1.0</code>, and that the associated <code>Profile_Panels1_file_prefix</code>,